 The general point is that whether someone is willing to undertake some effortful or even illegal action as a result of a belief is a measure of how important it is to them, but not a measure of how likely it is to be morally or factually correct.
 This is obviously easier to see in other people than ourselves, but the distinction is one that we should be willing to apply to ourselves.

 It should be noted that epistemic humility also helps us see that complaints can be right in part, but not altogether.
-Many policy issues are intertwined with others and cannot be addressed separately from those entanglements and trade-offs.
+Many policy issues are intertwined with others (and with the policy decisions of other governments) and cannot be addressed separately from those entanglements, trade-offs, and constraints.
 It might for example be true that climate change is a great and present danger to human societies and natural ecosystems (we can trust the expertise behind the IPCC reports on that!).
 But that does not automatically mean that it is true that our government ought to be doing more things - or more obvious things - about the problem than they already are.
 That is not the kind of thing that can be read off from an IPCC report.
+One can agree that climate change is important without concluding that our governments ought to be making policy on it as if nothing else matters.

 Protestors are always sure they are right, and, for the sake of argument, let us suppose they actually are right in some particular case like climate change.
 Even so, their protest would not be democratic.